head-of-kejoramedia/my-first-python-code-tutorial/README.md

 # my-first-python-code-tutorial
-# This is my first code in Python...Whoo haaa..
+This is my first code in Python

+Whoo haaa...!
+With SSH